Providing therapy for Evanston adolescents and adults.

 Julie Wrenn, Psy.D. received her Doctor of Psychology (Psy.D.) degree in Clinical Psychology in 1997 with a psychodynamic concentration from the Illinois School of Professional Psychology–Chicago, IL.
 She received her Bachelor of Arts Degree from Michigan State University in 1984.
 She has completed clinical training at various sites such as MacNeal Hospital, Micheal Reese Hospital, and Humana Health Care.
 Dr. Wrenn has worked in private practice for over 22 years, and brings an impressive base of experience in treating adolescents and adults.
 Her work often includes family consultation and guidance.
 She works within a psychodynamic framework but also utilizes coaching and cognitive behavioral interventions.

-Julie sees clients in our Evanston office on Wednesdays and Fridays.
+Julie sees clients on Wednesdays and Fridays.